Sitraka17/Sitraka17/README.md

 # Objectives

-- Become a ✨ Contributor ✨  then an Expert in [Kaggle](https://www.kaggle.com/progression).
+- Become a Contributor
+---- > then an ✨Expert✨ in [Kaggle](https://www.kaggle.com/progression).
 - Share ML articles

 <!---
 Sitraka17/Sitraka17 is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.